xzpyth/xzpyth/README.md

 ## Hi:
-stuff that i like to do:  Sound: Mixing, Foley, Mastering, Restoration, SFX creation  Video: Editing, Coloring, Multiplexing  Picture: Editing, Photography and Graphic Design
+stuff that i like to do:
+-Sound: Mixing, Foley, Mastering, Restoration, SFX creation
+-Video: Editing, Coloring, Multiplexing
+-Picture: Editing, Photography and Graphic Design